byuflowlab/CCBlade.jl/docs/src/tutorial.md

 using PyPlot
 ```

 Again, we first define the geometry, including the airfoils (which are the same along the blade in this case).
-The positive conventions for a propeller (`turbine=false`) are shown in the figure below.
-The underlying theory is unified across the two methods, but the input/output conventions differ to match common usage in the respective domains.
+The positive conventions for a propeller (`turbine=false`) are shown in the figure below [^1].

 ![](propeller.png)